Scholarships Dealing with Cyprus

 Scholarships for Cypriot Students

-Amideast sponsors the Cyprus-America Scholarship Program, which provides funding for Cypriot students who wish to pursue studies at an American university.
-Eligible applicants must first be enrolled in a college to be awarded scholarships.
-Preference is given to those studying in business, the sciences and technology.
+AMIDEAST sponsors the Cyprus-America Scholarship Program, which provides funding for Greek- and Turkish-Cypriot students and professionals who wish to pursue studies at an American university.
+Eligible applicants must be enrolled in a college to be awarded scholarships.
+Preference is given to those studying degree programs and specialized training in fields that are deemed vital to Cyprus.
+This U.S. Department of State-funded initiative is designed to build confidence and trust between Greek and Turkish Cypriots.